 Workshop on Live Coding @ RMLL-11

-I just got back from Strasbourg (France) where I gave a talk about my experience with Livecoding and Impromptu at the at the Cultures et Arts Libres Workshop, part of the 2011 Libre Software Meeting.
-In a nutshell, livecoding is the process of writing software in realtime, as a form of improvised time-based art.
-Many thanks for the organizers for inviting me, it's been a quite rewarding experience.
-Here I'm posting the slides from the talk in case people want to follow up on the things I mentioned.
+I just got back from Strasbourg, France, where I gave a talk about my experience with live coding and Impromptu at the Cultures et Arts Libres Workshop, part of the 2011 Libre Software Meeting.
+In a nutshell, live coding is the process of writing software in real time as a form of improvised time-based art.
+Many thanks to the organizers for inviting me—it's been a quite rewarding experience.
+I'm posting the slides from the talk here in case people want to follow up on the things I mentioned.

 The slides are very introductory, so I strongly encourage anyone interested to find out more about the world of Impromptu by following the links provided in the presentation.